 Pick a niche you like but where affiliate pay-outs are tiny, and you’ll quickly run into an income ceiling.

-Pick a niche where the competition is out of your league (e.g., massive websites dominating the search results), and it’s going to be hard or impossible to make your site take off.
+Pick a niche where the competition is out of your league (e.g., massive websites like Forbes dominating the search results), and it’s going to be hard or impossible to make your site take off.

 Choosing the right niche for your site can take a fair amount of time.
 But don’t half-ass it.
 Ultimately niche selection is one of the most critical factors for the eventual success of your affiliate website.

 After you’ve got a solid grasp about the key principles behind affiliate marketing and you’ve picked a niche, it’s time to launch your site.

 In order to give your affiliate site’s design a massive head start, check out my affiliate starter themes which are built on the Kadence theme.